data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 1. Verify the Inactive Indicator.
 Only the Batch level indicator requires to be checked.
 If the Inactive Indicator is set to `Y` the running Instance will be skipped.

 1. Retrieve previous Instance details.
-The Next Run Indicator and the Execution Status Code set by the previous Instance sets the behaviour for the running one.
+The Next Run Indicator and the Execution Status Code set by the previous Instance sets the behavior for the running one.
 The following scenarios are possible:

    * If the previous (Batch) Next Run Indicator indicates `C` (Cancel / Skip) this means that the Batch was manually set to inactive for the single run and the Processing Indicator for the current Instance will be set to `C`.
 This will be further handled by the Batch Skip Event which will close the Instance and set the Execution Status Code to `C` as well during this process.
    * If the previous (Batch) Execution Status Code is `F` this means the previous Batch has failed and the rollback process is initiated